rmerkel/P/README.md

 Yet another small, interpreted, computer language... just for the fun of it!

-A compiler/interpreter, inspired by the original PL/0 language and machine described in Algorithms + Data Structures = Programs, 1st Edition, by Wirth.
+A compiler/interpreter, inspired by the original PL/0 language and machine described in "Algorithms + Data Structures = Programs," 1st Edition, by Wirth.
-Currently, the compilier supports a dialect between PL/0 and Pascal.
+Currently, the compilier supports a dialect somewhere between PL/0 and Pascal.

 Like PL/0, pas is a combination compiler and interpreter; it first runs the compiler (Comp), and if no errors where encountered, it runs the results in